ghoo1125/Curriculum/README.md

 2. Navigate to ECS on AWS console then select __Task Definitions__.
 Next, create a task definition and add a container with the __image path set to your image stored in ECR__ (In the format of registry/repository:tag).
 For example: _aws_account_id_.dkr.ecr._region_.amazonaws.com/_my-web-app_:_latest_
 3. Navigate to ECS on AWS console then select __Clusters__.
-Create a task in the cluster you just created in previous step.
+Create a task in the cluster you just created in the first step.
 And make sure you __open port 8080 in the security group__ (default service port used by jetty server).

 If everything works fine, you should see a instance is launched, and you are able to connect to the service through the public IP.

 ## DynamoDB
-We use DynamoDB as our database in Curriculum.
-The SDK version 2.0.
+We use DynamoDB as our database in Curriculum and access the database with the AWS SDK version 2.0 for Java.

 #### _Using DynamoDB JAVA API_
 Add following content to _build.gradle_ file under the project directory.
 ~~~~
 dependencies {
-//additional dependencies
     // https://mvnrepository.com/artifact/software.amazon.awssdk/dynamodb
     compile group: 'software.amazon.awssdk', name: 'dynamodb', version: '2.1.3'
 }